 Boats over 26 feet are required to carry one or two fire extinguishers, depending on the type of fire extinguishers used.
 Coast Guard approved fire extinguishers are hand-portable, either B-I or B-II classification and have a specific marine type mounting bracket.
 It is recommended the extinguishers be mounted in a readily accessible position.

 Fire extinguishers require regular inspections to ensure that:

-- Seals & tamper indicators are not broken or missing. - Pressure gauges indicators read in the operable range. - There is no obvious physical damage, corrosion, leakage or clogged nozzles.
+- Seals & tamper indicators are not broken or missing. - Pressure gauges or indicators read in the operable range.